kellyjonbrazil/jc/docs/parsers/env.md

 Returns:

-    dictionary   structured data with the following schema:
+    List of dictionaries.
+Structured data with the following schema:

     [
       {